Satan's Choice Motorcycle Club: War with the Loners

 In 1995, Satan's Choice made an alliance with the Diablos, a club led by a former Choice member, Frank Lenti, resulting in a biker war in the summer of 1995 with the Loners, a club which Lenti had founded before he was expelled from it the previous year.
 Langton wrote: "So desperate were the big biker gangs for every square inch of southern Ontario – especially prime real estate like Woodbridge – the Diablos were immediately courted".
 Satan's Choice agreed to sell drugs to the Diablos and offered the possibility of joining Satan's Choice, which angered the Loners, who were buying their drugs from the Hells Angels.
 Under pressure from the Hells Angels, the Loners came into conflict with the Diablos in the summer of 1995, who called upon Satan's Choice for help.

 On 18 July 1995, a Diablo threw a homemade bomb at a tow truck owned by a Loner.
 Two days later, a Loner shot two Diablos, although the injuries to both men were only very slight.
 Brawls between the Loners and Satan's Choice became common in the summer of 1995, causing injuries to multiple people.
 Satan's Choice ambushed three Loners in Woodbridge, shooting three of them, who all survived their wounds.
-Several businesses belonging to members of both clubs, such a tattoo parlor, a motorcycle repair shop and a bar, were bombed.
+Several businesses belonging to members of both clubs, such as a tattoo parlor, a motorcycle repair shop and a bar, were bombed.
 On 1 August 1995, the Toronto clubhouse of Satan's Choice on Kintyre Avenue – which was backing the Diablos – was hit by a rocket fired from a military rocket launcher by the Loners.
-The Canadian journalist Yves Lavigne wrote the explosion caused by the rocket "tore a large in the dooor and blew windows out of three neighboring houses, but did not injure the five bikers inside the building".
-Later the same night at 3: 35 am, Satan's Choice tossed a bomb through the window of Pluto's Place tattoo parlor owned by a Loner on Lake Shore Boulevard, setting off a fire that caused $50, 000 in damage.
-The net day three Molotov cocktails were dossed at Bazooka Jacks bar in Markham that was popular with Satan's Choice members.
+The Canadian journalist Yves Lavigne wrote the explosion caused by the rocket "tore a large hole in the door and blew windows out of three neighboring houses, but did not injure the five bikers inside the building".
+Later the same night at 3:35 am, Satan's Choice tossed a bomb through the window of the Pluto's Place tattoo parlor owned by a Loner on Lake Shore Boulevard, setting off a fire that caused $50, 000 in damage.
+The next day three Molotov cocktails were tossed at Bazooka Jacks bar in Markham that was popular with Satan's Choice members.
 On 16 August 1995, Satan's Choice struck back by firing a rocket – again from a military rocket launcher – at the Loners' Woodbridge clubhouse.
 Despite the lucid headlines in the newspapers, Satan's Choice was not committed to an all-out struggle against the Loners, and Lorne Campbell made an agreement with the Loners that all of York Region north of Highway 7 was a "no war zone".
 On 25 August 1995, Lenti was badly wounded by a bomb planted in his car.
-With Lenti in the hospital, the Diabos collapsed which marked the end of the war.
+With Lenti in the hospital, the Diablos collapsed which marked the end of the war.